NicholasBerryman/ArduinoClassResources/CodeInformation.md

 # Programming Reference for Arduino
 ## Introduction
 The Arduino development platform utilises a flavour of the C++ programming language with some variations specific to the platform.
-As such any general C++ syntax (e.g. variable declaration, if-else, while loops, etc.)
+As such any general C++ syntax (e.g. variable declaration, if-else, while loops, etc.) will also work with Arduino, although many native C++ functions and classes/objects (e.g. cin, cout, printf, scanf) will not work.
+There are countless C++ tutorials in website, video and book form

 ## C++
 ### Introduction
 Arduino uses a flavour of the C++ programming language designed for use within the Arduino IDE.
 As such all native C++ syntax features are supported, though not all native libraries are supported and many new, Arduino-specific libraries are available.